garloff/heat-docker-jitsi-meet/README.md

   to ``public_domain``).
 The ``USERNM`` is an identifier for a specific config, as it contains the ``jitsi_user``, I suggest to tie its naming to it.
   You can override ``public_url``, it will otherwise default to ``https://<public_domain>:<public_port>/``.
+  You can override the ``timezone`` also.
   Protect this file, as it will contain the ``jitsi_password``.

 * If you don't use Let's Encrypt, you need to provide valid SSL certificates in ``cert-USERNM.crt`` and ``cert-USERNM.key`` for https to work.
 Protect ``cert.key``.
 If you do use Let's Encrypt, you don't need them.
-Note: I have not yet tested the automatic key generation via Let's Encrypt yet ...
+Unless you do some redirection to forward port 80 to 8000, you will need to change the ``letenc_http_port`` setting to 80 to make the acme-challenge succeed.

 * You need to also define ``image_jitsi``, ``flavor_jitsi``, ``availability_zone`` and ``public``
   (the network from which to allocate public floating IPs from) to match your cloud.